icebob/moleculer-java-site/docs/actions.md

 It’s a top-level API layer that uses existing JSON implementations, like Jackson, Gson or Fastjson.
-Tree adds manipulation capabilities to the underlaying JSON API, such as sorting, filtering, merging, cloning, changing data types.
+Tree adds manipulation capabilities to the underlaying JSON API, such as sorting, filtering, merging, cloning, or changing data types.

-The last parameter is `opts`.
+The last parameter is the `opts`.
 The `opts` is an CallOptions to set/override some request parameters, for example `timeout`, `retryCount` or `nodeID`.
 CallOptions can be produced using method chainig: